 Malaysiakini brings you live reports of the proceedings.

 6pm - Thank you for following our live report today.

 Reporting by Hidir Reduan and Hariz Mohd.
 Photographs by Azneal Ishak.
-Social media updates by Ewe Ling Yenn.
+Social media updates by Ewe Linq Yenn.

 If you like what we do, support independent media by joining our subscription programme for as low as RM0.55 a day.
 Details here.